thegreatsunra/hyper-firenokai/README.md

 ## Install

-In Hyper, open Preferences, add `hyper-firenokai` to the plugins list in your `~/.hyper.js` config file.
+In Hyper, open Preferences and add `hyper-firenokai` to the plugins list.
+Save your changes to the config file, and then quit and restart Hyper.

 ## License